iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

     (a) The StarCraft Multi-Agent Challenge (SMAC).
 </div>

-Some key aspects of SMAC:
+The key aspects of SMAC are:

 1. Complex partially observable Markov game environment, with challenges like sparse rewards, imperfect information, micro control, etc.
 2. Designed specifically to test multi-agent collaboration and coordination.